syncfusion-content/javascript-docs/js/OlapGauge/Localization-and-Translation-Support.md

 {% endhighlight %}

-> _**Note:** In order to render the localized OLAP Gauge, You are required to reset the content available in both_
+> **Note:** In order to render the localized OlapGauge, You are required to reset the content available in both

-   1. OLAP Gauge Control
+   1. OlapGauge Control
    2. OLAP Cube

 ##Localizing Control Information